BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 ## HiPSter: The Workflow

-Here, the individual tasks of the HiPSter workflow are listed.
+On this slide, the HiPSter workflow and the individual tasks are schematically shown.

 To generate the HiPS tiles, the decoder is called for all hierarchical points of the spherical latent space.